NoteRepoLabs/noterepo-web-client/README.md

 ### Bug Reports

 The client is still in its early stages, so bugs may be present.
-You can report any bugs you find using the `issues` tab if it's not already present and being fixed.
+You can report any bugs you find using the `issues` tab if it's not presently being fixed.

+# License

+NoteRepo is provided under the [MIT](./LICENSE) Open Source license.